Invest in Our Future

 Ready to start paying it forward?
 View and download your FREE copy of Endowments: A Gift That Lasts Forever.View My Free Brochure

 Check Out This Potential Scenario

 Longtime supporters Susan and Charlie have two goals: First, they want to make sure TMA Foundation continues to receive support after they're gone.
 Second, they want to memorialize Charlie's parents, Mr. and Mrs. Jones.

 Susan and Charlie make a $25,000 donation to TMA Foundation, which is invested, and each year, income generated from the invested money will be used to support TMA Foundation's mission in honor of the Joneses.
-Plus, Susan and Charlie get a federal income tax charitable deduction on their taxes because they made a lump-sum gift.
+Plus, Susan and Charlie qualify for a federal income tax charitable deduction on their taxes.

 Ensure Your Future Is Secure.
 Download our FREE Personal Estate Planning Kit.Download My Kit

 - Seek the advice of your financial or legal advisor.

 - Contact Lisa Stark Walsh, MA at 800-880-1300, x1666 or 512-370-1666 or firstname.lastname@example.org to discuss endowed gifts.